Danjb1/open-rival/docs/dev_quickstart.md

 ## :stethoscope: Troubleshooting

+### The code execution cannot proceed because XXXXX.dll was not found

+Check that the folder containing `Open-Rival.exe` also contains the [required DLLs](/docs/dependencies.md#dll-files), and that these are the correct DLLs for the current architecture (x86 or x64).

 ### The application was unable to start correctly 0xc00007b

-This signifies a missing DLL file.
+This signifies a missing or incorrect DLL file.

 Check that the folder containing `Open-Rival.exe` also contains the [required DLLs](/docs/dependencies.md#dll-files), and that these are the correct DLLs for the current architecture (x86 or x64).